 When you think to turn on a cooking show, do you automatically think of the Food Network?
-While the major network may play host a whole bevy of culinary luminaries such as Guy Fieri and Ree Drummond, one show ruled them all: The French Chef, hosted by none other than Julia Child on PBS.
+While the major network may play host a whole bevy of culinary luminaries such as Guy Fieri, Bobby Flay, and Ree Drummond, one show ruled them all: The French Chef, hosted by none other than Julia Child on PBS.
 First airing in February 1963, it's considered the first hit cooking show on American television.

 PBS continued to capitalize on the niche over the years, hosting various culinary programming including Ciao Italia, Martha Stewart's Cooking Show, and still on the air today, Cook's Country from America's Test Kitchen.

 Structured similarly to sister show, America's Test Kitchen, every episode the Cook's Country cast showcases American classics and dives into the history and culture of some of our nation's favorite meals.
 (ATK, rather, explores food through a global lens.)
 Now in it's fourteenth season, Cook's County has been airing since 2008.